econ-ark/HARK/Documentation/ARKitecture.md

 HARK can be used to replicate papers as well.
 For this purpose the *R*[eplications/eproductions] and *E*xplorations *M*ade using *ARK* (REMARK) [repository](https://github.com/econ-ark/REMARK) was created.

-Each replication has its own *requirement.txt* file with the necessary packages to run the notebooks.
+Each replication consists of a *metadata file* (.md) with an overview, a *notebook* which replicates the paper, and a *requirement.txt* file with the necessary packages to run the notebooks on your local mashine.